 These can resemble signs of aging or other conditions, but they may be due to drug-drug or drug-disease interactions.

 The more medications a person uses, the higher the chance that the drugs will interact.
-Research indicates that a patient taking between five and nine medications has a 50 percent chance of an adverse interaction, rising to 100 percent with 20 or more medications.
+Research indicates that a patient taking between five and nine medications has a

 Healthcare providers should make sure that all drugs are prescribed to treat specific problems, and they should check that the drugs are meeting those needs, or discontinue them.